Vic Schroeder

-Victor Harold Schroeder (born February 16, 1944 to a Mennonite family in Altona, Manitoba) is a politician in Manitoba, Canada.
+Victor Harold Schroeder (born February 16, 1944) is a politician in Manitoba, Canada.
 He was a member of the Legislative Assembly of Manitoba from 1979 to 1988, and a senior cabinet minister in the New Democratic Party government of Howard Pawley from 1981 to 1988.

 Education

-The son of Henry Schroeder and Anna Braun, he was educated at Mennonite Collegiate Institute Gretna, Manitoba, the University of Winnipeg and the University of Manitoba.
+Schroeder was born on February 16, 1944 to a Mennonite family in Altona, Manitoba.
+The son of Henry Schroeder and Anna Braun, he was educated at Mennonite Collegiate Institute in Gretna, Manitoba, the University of Winnipeg and the University of Manitoba.

 Career

-He worked as a lawyer before entering public life, and was a member of the Manitoba Securities Commission as well as serving as a Vice-Chairman of the Manitoba Public Utilities Board.
+He worked as a lawyer before entering public life, and was a member of the Manitoba Securities Commission as well as serving as a vice-chairman of the Manitoba Public Utilities Board.
 He first ran for the Manitoba legislature in a 1972 by-election in the Winnipeg riding of Wolseley, finishing third against Manitoba Liberal Party leader Izzy Asper.
 In 1967, he married Leona Esther Thiesson.

-Schroeder contested another by-election in 1979, this time in the north-end Winnipeg riding of Rossmere, recently vacated by former Premier Edward Schreyer upon his appointment at Governor General of Canada.
+Schroeder contested another by-election in 1979, this time in the north-end Winnipeg riding of Rossmere, recently vacated by former premier Edward Schreyer upon his appointment at Governor General of Canada.
 The election was surprisingly close, with Schroeder defeating Progressive Conservative Harold Piercy by only 230 votes.
 Following his victory, Schroeder supported Howard Pawley's successful bid to become party leader.
 He was re-elected by a greater margin in the provincial election of 1981.

-The NDP formed a majority government following this election, and Schroeder was appointed Minister of Finance and Minister of Labour and Manpower on November 30, 1981, also carrying responsibility for the Civil Service Commission and Civil Service Superannuation Board and the administration of Pension Benefits Act and Public Servants Insurance Act.
+The NDP formed a majority government following this election, and Schroeder was appointed minister of finance and Minister of Labour and Manpower on November 30, 1981, also carrying responsibility for the Civil Service Commission and Civil Service Superannuation Board and the administration of Pension Benefits Act and Public Servants Insurance Act.
 On July 19, 1982, he was relieved of all cabinet responsibilities except for the Finance portfolio.